team178/team178.github.io/index.md

 >One of the ways our team is able to function is through the help of our wonderful sponsors, including UTC Otis Elevator, ebm-papst Inc., and UTC Sikorsky Aircraft Corporation.
 Learn more about each of our sponsors [here](http://farmingtonrobotics.org/sponsors).

 ### Upcoming events

-- Hour of Code at Union School: December 8, 2015
-- [Hour of Code](http://farmingtonrobotics.org/hofc) at Farmington High School: December 9, 2015
-- Hour of Code at Farmington High School: December 9, 2015
+- Computer Science Week: December 7-14, 2015 (Check out our Hour of Code [here](http://farmingtonrobotics.org/hofc)!)
 - Hour of Code at Irving A. Robbins: December 10, 2015
 - Hour of Code at West Woods: December 10, 2015
 - Open House and Raffle Ticket Drawing: December 10, 2015
+- FRC Kickoff: January 9, 2016

 ### How to join